shfrlabs/Taskie/README.md

 - [ ] task attachments
 - [ ] kanban/Trello-like view for specific list groups

-..all for a small price.
+..all for a small price of $1.99 (lifetime) or 0.99 zł in Poland.

 ## 🛠️ How does it work?